EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

 ```

 This simple example will create a backup of your DB in "/tmp/rocksdb_backup".

-Be aware, that backup engine's `Open()` takes time proportional to amount of backups.
-So if you have slow filesystem to backup (like HDFS), and you have a lot of backups, then initializing the backup engine can take some time.
-That's why we recommend to limit the number of backups (see `PurgeOldBackups()`).
-Also we recommend to keep BackupEngine alive and not to recreate it every time you need to do a backup.

 Backups are normally incremental (see `BackupableDBOptions::share_table_files`).
 You can create a new backup with `CreateNewBackup()` and only the new data will be copied to backup directory (for more details on what gets copied, see [Under the hood](https://github.com/facebook/rocksdb/wiki/How-to-backup-RocksDB%3F#under-the-hood)).